HSRLCLab/SmartFactory_MQTTCommunication/README.md

 An intorduction to *Doxygen* and how to install it can be found in the [ArdFSM-Repo](https://github.com/LMazzole/ArdFSM#documentation-with-doxygen).

 ### VSCode PlatformIO
-The used IDE is [VSCode](https://code.visualstudio.com/) with the [PlatformIO](https://platformio.org/platformio-ide)-Extension.
+The used IDE is [VSCode](https://code.visualstudio.com/) with the [PlatformIO](https://platformio.org/platformio-ide)-extension.

 ### MQTT
 MQTT (Message Queuing Telemetry Transport) is a lightweight publish-subscribe messaging protocol and requires a broker to relay the messages.
 It's used for M2M (machine-to-machine) communication.
-An MQTT-System always consist of a broker and one or multiple clients, which can be either subscriber or publisher.
+An MQTT-system always consist of a broker and one or multiple clients, which can be either subscriber or publisher.

 <p align="center"><img src="./docs/images/MQTTPublishSubscribe.png" height="300"/></p>

 [Image: [MQTT101 - Eclispe Foundation](<https://www.eclipse.org/community/eclipse_newsletter/2014/october/article2.php>)]

-A Client can subscribe and publish to one or multiple Topics.
-Topics are organized in a Tree similar to a Folder-structure in Windows.
-Here's an example of how such a Topic-Tree and published message can look like:
+A client can subscribe and publish to one or multiple topics.
+Topics are organized in a tree similar to a folder-structure in Windows.
+Here's an example of how such a topic-tree and published message can look like:

 <p align="center"><img src="./docs/images/MQTTTopics.png" height="600"/></p>

-This Images also illustrates the scalability of MQTT appropriately.
+This images also illustrates the scalability of MQTT appropriately.
-For more Infos about MQTT and MQTT-Topics check out the MQTT-Wiki on [Github](https://github.com/mqtt/mqtt.github.io/wiki).
+For more Infos about MQTT and MQTT-topics check out the MQTT-Wiki on [Github](https://github.com/mqtt/mqtt.github.io/wiki).
 [Source: [Wiki:MQTT](https://en.wikipedia.org/wiki/MQTT), [MQTT](https://mqtt.org/) ]

 <div style="page-break-after: always;"></div>

-### Circular Buffer
+### Circular buffer
-A Circular Buffer or a Ring-Buffer uses an buffer with fixed Size.
-If the Buffer is full the oldest Element gets overwritten.
+A circular buffer or a ring-buffer uses an buffer with fixed Size.
+If the buffer is full the oldest element gets overwritten.

 <p align="center">
     <a href=https://en.wikipedia.org/wiki/Circular_buffer>